-A Reasonable Adjustment Plan is a means of notifying relevant staff of any reasonable adjustments recommended.
-Reasonable adjustments aim to reduce the impact of the student's condition/s on their studies so that they can participate with as little disadvantage as possible.
+A Reasonable Adjustment Plan is a means of notifying staff of any reasonable adjustments recommended to reduce the impact of your condition/s on your studies.
+The plan is developed in partnership between you and an AccessAbility Advisor.

-- For some students their Reasonable Adjustment Plan may be used as supporting documentation for extensions of time for assessment items and this is noted in the Reasonable Adjustment Plan.
+- Often used as supporting documentation for extensions of time for assessment items.

-Academic staff can also discuss adjustment requests with AccessAbility staff to ensure that the requests and needs are being met appropriately.
-Teaching staff can access additional resources to support them in making reasonable adjustments in their teaching.
-Adjustments must be commensurate with the effects of the disability or medical conditions and must be supported by documentation.
-Furthermore, adjustments should not compromise the academic integrity, or lower standards within the course or program.
+Academic staff can access additional resources and discuss adjustment requests with AccessAbility to ensure the requests and needs are being met appropriately.
+However, adjustments should not compromise academic integrity, or lower standards within the course or program.

-If the adjustment is deemed ‘not reasonable’ under the Act the education provider is not obliged to fulfil the request, even if it means that the student cannot participate in the course or program.
+If an adjustment is deemed ‘not reasonable’ under the Act, the education provider is not obliged to fulfil the request, even if it means that the student cannot participate in the course or program.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.